MaxLupey/TMining/README.md

 # TextMining
-TestMining is a Python library for text mining and sentiment analysis in Python.
+TextMining is a Python library for text mining and sentiment analysis in Python.
 It is built on top of the amazing scikit-learn library and is designed to be easy to use and easy to extend.
 ## Installation
 Before proceeding with the installation, make sure you have cloned the repository using the following command:
 ```